Go Back

 Method

 1. In a medium saucepan, bring blackberries, 1/2 cup sugar and 1 Tbsp lemon juice to a simmer.
-Mash berries and simmer uncovered for 10 minutes then strain through a fine sieve, pressing on the solids with a spatula.
+Mash berries and simmer uncovered 10 min then strain through a fine sieve, pressing on the solids with a spatula.
 Scrape off the back of the sieve to ensure you have 1/2 cup or 125 grams of puree.
 Chill the puree over an ice bath until cooled.

 4. With the mixer on the LOWEST speed, and as soon as agar syrup is off the stove, immediately pour it in a thin stream into whipped blackberry mixture.
-Avoid getting syrup on the whisk and bowl.
-Once syrup is in, scrape down the bowl and beat another 2-3 minutes on high speed until stiff peaks form.
+Avoid getting syrup on whisk and bowl.
+Once syrup is in, scrape down the bowl and beat another 2-3 min on high speed until stiff peaks form.

 5. Right away, transfer mixture to a piping bag fitted with a Wilton 1M large open star tip and pipe roses onto parchment-lined baking sheet, keeping the roses even in width/size.